New York State Banner

 Why Are Wetlands Valuable?

-Flood and Storm Water Control: Wetlands are important to how water moves within a watershed.
+Wetlands provide critical flood and stormwater control functions.
 They absorb, store, and slow down the movement of rain and melt water, minimizing flooding and stabilizing water flow.

-Pollution Treatment and Nutrient Cycling: Wetlands cleanse water by filtering out natural and many manmade pollutants, which are then broken down or immobilized.
+Wetlands cleanse water by filtering out natural and many manmade pollutants, which are then broken down or immobilized.
 In wetlands, organic materials are also broken down and recycled back into the environment, where they support the food chain.

-Fish and Wildlife Habitat: Wetlands are one of the most productive habitats for feeding, nesting, spawning, resting and cover for fish and wildlife, including many rare and endangered species.
+Wetlands are one of the most productive habitats for feeding, nesting, spawning, resting and cover for fish and wildlife, including many rare and endangered species.

-Public Enjoyment: Wetlands provide areas for recreation, education and research.
+Wetlands provide areas for recreation, education and research.
 They also provide valuable open space, especially in developing areas where they may be the only green space remaining.

 Wetland Maps